IanEdington/learn/java/coursework.md

     using $ between outer and inner class name.

 ### Generics
+Why Generics?
+- Type safe containers (usually not a huge benefit).
+- Generic code that can be reused for any object.

 Introduced in Java 5.
+Which means there are issues with backwards compatibility.

-Type generic code with types specified later.
+Type generic code with types specified at use rather than with initial code.
+All types are still declared before compile time.

 This is code that can be used with many different object without specifying the Type.
 When the code is implement specify the object.
 This give you type checking going in and out of the code but lets you write code that can be used on many different object types.
 Less powerful than other generics language implementations.
 Most useful for containers.